 The NDK is designed for use only in conjunction with the Android SDK.
 If you have not already installed and setup the Android SDK, please do so before downloading the NDK.

-· A set of native system headers and libraries that will be supported in all future versions of the Android platform, starting from Android 1.5
+· A set of tools and build files used to generate native code libraries from C and C++ sources · A way to embed the corresponding native libraries into application package files (.apks) that can be deployed on Android devices · A set of native system headers and libraries that will be supported in all future versions of the Android platform, starting from Android 1.5 · Documentation, samples, and tutorials

 Show full description »

-Supported OS:WinXP, Windows Vista, Windows Vista x64, Windows 7, Windows 7 x64
+Supported OS:WinXP, Windows Vista, Windows 7, Windows 8